 For travel in Northern Thailand I would always recommend Chiang Rai as a base and while Chiang Mai makes the easier option for many travellers I feel it has also lost its old world charm.
 For many years Chiang Mai has been firmly set in traveller trails and not only has it become increasingly international but it has taken on that generic backpacker culture found common throughout Asia.
 I’m not saying ‘Don’t go to Chiang Mai’, I’m just saying don’t get stuck there, there’s a whole lot more in the north.
-Chiang Mai would to the North as Khaosarn Road would be to Bangkok.
-For more exciting and authentic experiences it is needed to push north to Chiang Rai and further to the borders of Burma and Laos.
+And Chiang Mai would be to the North what Khaosarn Road would be to Bangkok.
+Anyway, for more exciting and authentic experiences it is best to push north to Chiang Rai and further to the borders of Burma and Laos.
 Here are our Top 10 Chiang Rai Attractions.
 A short handful from many, so feel free to get out and explore yourself.

 I won’t sell Chiang Rai to be the most exciting city of Thailand but it does offer the perfect base for accommodation, bites, and travel on-wards in the Northern regions.
 Arrive, explore the city centre, poke around temples, navigate the night markets and admire the flashy clock-tower.
 After that rent a car or driver and go explore the Northern Thai borders and highland territories.
 For convenience the best area would be the central Chiang Rai attractions of the Clock Tower or the Night Bazaar, both within walking distance of most places of interest (here for night bazaar hotels).